 - Installing large digital signs on 63rd Street at South High and Main Street at North High, reminding drivers that school is back in session and to watch for pedestrians.

 - Installing safety reminder stickers on sidewalks to remind pedestrians to look up and be aware near crosswalks.

-These changes represent just the start of our work.
-Community input is critical to identifying and addressing other needs, generating conversations and developing solutions.
+Community input was critical to identifying and addressing other needs, generating conversations and developing solutions.

-- An interactive map was open from August 16 to September 15, and allowed community members to document questions or concerns about specific intersections and areas.
+An interactive map was open from August 16 to September 15, 2019; it allowed community members to document questions or concerns about specific intersections and areas.

 On September 5, 2019, a Community Pedestrian Safety Forum was held.
 We provided an update of what’s been done so far and provide feedback about your experiences and safety suggestions.
 (Click here to see a video.)